RegiByte/emergent/README.md

 } satisfies EffectExecutorMap<Effects, Events, ExecutorContext>;
 ```

-This pattern:
+This approach:

-- ✅ Makes errors observable (they become events)
+- Makes errors observable as events
-- ✅ Allows handlers to respond to errors
+- Allows handlers to respond to errors
-- ✅ Maintains the event-driven flow
+- Maintains the event-driven flow
-- ✅ Keeps error handling in your domain model
+- Keeps error handling in your domain model

 ### Listener Errors

-Listeners are observers and should never break the system.
+Listeners are observers and should not break the system.
 Listener errors are automatically caught and passed to `onListenerError` if provided:

 ```typescript
 const loop = createEventLoop({